26Pranay/Calculator/README.md

-# Calculator
+# online-calculator-html-css-Js
-I made a  calculator using HTML,  CSS , JAVASCRIPT.
+ This is an online calculator developed using HTML CSS and JavaScript